danielritchie/docker-proxy-relay/README.md

 A docker container to forward traffic to an HTTP proxy relay.

+It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy. [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.

 ## Why?

 To use docker behind http proxy at work.